Sheela Murthy

-Sheela Murthy (born 12 October 1961) is an India-American lawyer, entrepreneur, and philanthropist, perhaps best known as founder and president of Murthy Law Firm, based in Owings Mills, Maryland.
+Sheela Murthy (born 12 October 1961) is an Indian-American lawyer, entrepreneur, and philanthropist, perhaps best known as founder and president of Murthy Law Firm, based in Owings Mills, Maryland.

 A native of India, Murthy and her husband, photographer and media specialist Vasant Nayak, established the MurthyNayak Foundation to channel their philanthropic contributions to nonprofits that serve the needs of women, children, and immigrants, particularly in education and healthcare.
 Murthy has been recognized for her philanthropic work.
 She serves on the boards of several nonprofits in the Baltimore–Washington area and elsewhere in the northeastern United States.
 She is a frequent speaker on immigration law, and on entrepreneurship and motivation, leadership, and women's issues.

 Early life

 Murthy was born in Baroda (now known as Vadodara), India, in 1961, the second of three daughters.
 Her father, HMS (Srinivas) Murthy, was an officer in the Indian Defense Forces.
 The family lived in modest circumstances, especially in her early years, and moved often as her father was transferred throughout India.

 Although Sheela's father was adamantly against the idea of her pursuing a career in law, she now credits her father's constant reminders about her responsibility to help the less fortunate for sparking her interest in law, social justice, and philanthropy.